 NHS Treatment and Emergencies

 At Horbury Dental Care we provide NHS dentistry as well as private dentistry.
-The following treatments are provided under the NHS
+Unfortunately, we do not have any availability for new NHS patients.

 The NHS will provide any treatment that you need to keep your mouth, teeth and gums healthy and free of pain.
 Decisions about which treatment is appropriate for you will be based upon a clinical assessment and clinical judgement.
 Your NHS dentist will offer you a treatment option that is clinically appropriate.